MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-overview-hslockdown.md

 ## Next steps

-- To understand how to create a Run As account and associate with a Run As profile, see [Create a Run As Account and associate with a Run As Profile](manage-security-create-runas-link-profile.md).
+- To understand how to create a Run As account and associate with a Run As profile, see [Create a Run As Account and Associate with a Run As Profile](manage-security-create-runas-link-profile.md).

 - If you need to create new credentials for the management server action account, see [Create an Action Account in Operations Manager](manage-security-create-runas-actionaccount.md).

-- To understand how to target Run As account distribution to agent-managed computers securely, review [Distribution and targeting for Run As Accounts and Profiles](manage-security-dist-target-runas-profiles.md).
+- To understand how to target Run As account distribution to agent-managed computers securely, review [Distribution and Targeting for Run As Accounts and Profiles](manage-security-dist-target-runas-profiles.md).